 • Funeral Service Assistant Certificate Program (p.
-67)
+64)

-Funeral Service Assistant Certificate Program
+Funeral Service Assistant

-This program serves as an introduction to the theoretical and practical knowledge required for professional licensure.
+The Funeral Service Assistant program certificate serves as an introduction to the theoretical and practical knowledge required for professional licensure.
 It will help individuals determine their level of interest in the funeral service industry and in more formal vocational training in Mortuary Science.
 This program will prepare students for an entry-level position as a Funeral Service Assistant.
-The program consists of a sequence of courses that prepares students with the knowledge and skills needed to perform the tasks of a funeral service assistant such as placing casket in parlor or chapel prior to service; arranging floral offerings or lights around casket; directing or escorting mourners; closing casket; and issuing and storing funeral equipment.
-It is not intended as a substitute for the Associate in Science - Mortuary Science program, licensing or certification requirements, which include an apprenticeship, but would provide students a more realistic expectation of the rigors of funeral service practice that will lead to employment as a Funeral Service Assistant and/or a pathway to the Cypress College Mortuary Science Associate in Science degree program.
+The program consists of a sequence of courses that prepares students with the knowledge and skills needed to perform the tasks of a funeral service assistant such as placing a casket in the parlor or chapel prior to service, arranging floral offerings or lights around the casket, directing or escorting mourners, closing the casket, as well as issuing and storing funeral equipment.
+It is not intended as a substitute for the Associate in Science Mortuary Science program, licensing, or certification requirements, which include an apprenticeship, but would provide students a more realistic expectation of the rigors of funeral service practice that will lead to employment as a Funeral Service Assistant and/or a pathway to the Cypress College Mortuary Science Associate in Science degree program.